Tannenbaum's gain-margin optimization meets Polyak's heavy-ball algorithm: First-order optimization: periodic schemes

 \subsection{Optimization algorithms with periodic schedule}

 We herein consider optimization algorithms with a periodic schedule.
-In the simplest form, one can imagine gradient descent with periodically varying step-size.
-More generally, optimization algorithms may take advantage of a more sophisticated dynamical periodic structures that extends momentum methods.
-In a similar manner as in \mbox{Section~\ref{sec:opt_control}}, periodic optimization can be expressed as tracking with periodic feedback regulation.
-Thus, in light of the potential of periodic control to improve the gain margin of feedback systems, and thereby the speed of optimization, since the two are intertwined as explained in Section~\ref{sec:quadratic}, our task is to explore the potential of time periodic algorithms in that respect.
+In the simplest form, one can imagine gradient descent with periodically varying step-size, as in \cite{grimmer_provably_2024, altschuler_acceleration_2025}.
+More generally, optimization algorithms may take advantage of a more sophisticated dynamical periodic structure that extends momentum methods.
+In a similar manner as in Section~\ref{sec:opt_control}, periodic optimization can be expressed as tracking with periodic feedback regulation.
+Thus, in light of the potential of periodic control to improve the gain margin of feedback systems, and thereby the speed of optimization, since the two are intertwined as explained in Section~\ref{sec:quadratic}, also motivated by the results in \cite{grimmer_provably_2024, altschuler_acceleration_2025}, our task is to explore the potential of time periodic algorithms in that respect.

 In this section, we first illustrate the application of the lifting technique to express algorithms with a periodic schedule as a corresponding feedback regulation system shown in Fig.~\ref{fig:multi_grad}.
 We explain the structure of the ``lifted'' dynamics first for the case of gradient descent with $n$-periodic schedule, and then the structure of a $2$-periodic momentum method.
 We show how these can be cast in the configuration shown in Fig.~\ref{fig:multi_grad}.